 Queen Mary's Grammar School was founded in 1554 by Queen Mary Tudor with, originally, a handful of pupils next to Walsall Parish Church.
 Now on a modern and well-equipped site in the south of the town, there are over 1300 pupils, of which 480 are in the Sixth Form.
 Queen Mary's gained Academy status in 2011 and is a founder member of the Mercian Multi-Academy Trust.
-It is a traditional grammar school with an excellent academic record, but it is also a friendly community where you will have many opportunities to develop as a person.
+It is a traditional grammar school with an excellent academic record, gaining an "Outstanding" OFSTED grading in March 2023, but it is also a friendly community where you will have many opportunities to develop as a person.